scarvalhojr/aoc-cli/README.md

 obtain your session cookie, login to the
 [Advent of Code](https://adventofcode.com) website and inspect the `session` value of the cookie that gets stored in your browser.
-Put the session number (a long hex string) in a file called `.adventofcode.session` in your home directory.
+Put the session number (a long hex string) either in a file called `.adventofcode.session` in your home directory or `adventofcode.session` in your users config directory (`~/.config` on Linux, `~/Library/Application Support` on macOS or `~\AppData\Roaming` on Windows).
 This file should only contain your session number, in a single line.

 ## Usage